samhiggs/kmeans-algorithm/README.md

 1. Everyone writes someone elses test cases
 2. Everyone hardcodes expected outputs of their domain
 3. Everyone takes the inputs and works on developing an output testing against test caes
-4. Split the algorithm into the 2 models and 2 teams.
+4. Split the work into update and init algorithms and we work on that..
 5. Train the models and tweak algorithm
 6. Test and improve
 7. Run against test set